arpitsahni04/Recommendation-System-End-to-End/README.md

-# The Incredi-codes - Machine Learning in Production

-## A Movie Recommendation System
+# A Movie Recommendation System

 This is a project that focuses on the implementaion and operation of a recommendation service in production, which will entail many factors, including deployment, scaling, reliability, drift and feedback loop.

-Our current folder structure is as follows:
+The current folder structure is as follows:

 - Under our data folder, we have uploaded the data in the form of csv files that has been extracted from the kafka streams, cleaned and preprocessed.
 There're three notebook files which contain the process for data cleaning and information collection.